GoudanHan/APLAS2022/README.md

 source .venv/bin/activate
 ```
 ---------------------------------
 <p>VM is now ready to reproduce the results.
-The commands of running the experiments are given in the following sections. <b>Notice: It is possible that accuracy of the same command <em>differ slightly</em> every time you execute it.</b></p>
+The commands of running the experiments are given in the following sections.
+As mention in the Randomness section, it is possible that accuracy of the same command <em>differ slightly</em> every time you execute it.</p>
 <p>For models, <em>LOGISTIC</em>, <em>MLP-10</em> and <em>MLP-500</em>.
 We provide you commands for getting the new accuracy of the three ML models used by NATE.
 Each command takes about <em>10 to 30 minutes</em> to output the <em>final accuracy</em>, which relates to the number of features that you want the model to focus on.</p>
 <table align="center">
   <tr>